goshansp/rhel-edge/README.md

 $ sudo podman push quay.io/rh_ee_hgosteli/rhel-edge:latest
 ```

+# ADR
+## Rebase Ostree-Container
+Ostree Commit and Containers seem not to allow for upgrade path as of 12.09.2025 - hence we redeploy.

+## Build Env
-ADR: Cannot inject subs easily on Quay, hence we build on an x86 and push to Quay.
+Cannot inject subs easily on Quay, hence we build on an x86 and push to Quay.